jawncodes/jawncodes/README.md

 ### 👋 Hi!
-I'm John Nguyen - a digital creative with a current focus on frontend software engineering.
+I'm John "Jawn" Nguyen - a digital creative with a current focus on frontend software engineering.

 - 🦄 Design & Dev at CrystalFruit.com, ArtShield.io, and Cara.app
 - 🌱 Constantly adapting to JavaScript's crazy ecosystem since 2015